How Much Can a Wellness Coach Make?

 Why should you check out our Become A Health Coach training program?

 Here’s a quick breakdown of what makes our BHC stand apart from other training:

 - Learn From Professional Health and Life Coaches – -Fast track your path to success by learning from HCI co-founders Stacey Morgenstern and Carey Peters, who share their combined 25+ years of professional experience and the secrets behind their own multiple six-figure coaching practices.

-- Personalized 1:1 Coaching– Get support and mentorship from an experienced Health and Life Coach via 6 personal coaching calls.
+- Personalized 1:1 Coaching– Get support and mentorship from an experienced Health and Life Coach via 6 private coaching calls.

 - Dual Health & Life Coach Training – Obtain your Health and Life Coach certificate in just 6 months through our one-of-a-kind program—so you can help future clients achieve health in all areas of their life.

 - Train Online On Your Time – Learn at your own pace via our flexible, 100% virtual training program.
-Complete the program in as little as 6 months, or take up to a year if you need longer.
+Complete the program in as little as 6 months, or take up to a year if you need more time.